thecodeaware/ts-interface-builder/README.md

 # FAQ

-1. Why not API with "with" prefix like "withLabel"?
+1. Why not API with `with` prefix like `withLabel` for `label` property?

-It is ossible with TS but it brings more edge cases.
+It is possible with TS but it brings more edge cases.

 ```ts
 export type TypeBuilder<T> = {